This is a guest post by Dr. Alexis Dang, Orthopaedic Surgeon at the UCSF Department of Orthopaedic Surgery

 - The material costs were the smallest proportion of the cost of manufacturing these shields.The costs to cut, assembly, inspect, and package were the bulk of the effort.

 This information is provided for educational use only.
 Prior to using this in a clinical setting, please consult with your local safety and infection control team.
-For additional questions or requests, contact the Makers Lab.
+Contact the Makers Lab for additional questions or request.

 Do you have your own project in mind?
-Register (virtually) for one of our Tinkercad or other 3D modeling classes on the Makers Lab pop-up calendar.
+Register (virtually) for one of our Tinkercad or other 3D modeling classes on the Makers Lab event calendar.